dantman/elite-vr-cockpit/OCULUS-WORKAROUND.md

 7. Select `Windows 7` in the dropdown.
 8. Click `Ok` to close the properties window.

-Now both executables will work with OVRdrop when launched through Steam in SteamVR mode!
+Now both executables will work with Elite VR Cockpit when launched through Steam in SteamVR mode!

 To confirm this is working, pop open the SteamVR Display Mirror.
 If you can see Elite Dangerous in the Display Mirror, it should be rendering through SteamVR!
 When you launch up Elite Dangerous normally, it does not appear in the Display Mirror, because it is rendering direct to headset.